-Global internet traffic is projected to grow 24% annually.
+Global internet traffic is projected to grow ~25% annually.
 Fiber-optic cable can support this growth in demand, but rolling out an extensive fiber network often means deployment complications.
 Planning and digging trenches to lay lines can be time-consuming and costly, and tough terrain can pose physical challenges that make expansion nearly impossible.
-Because of the difficulties laying fiber in some places, there’s a significant divide in mobile internet speeds between the countries with the fastest internet and those with the slowest.

 Like fiber, but without the cables, Taara uses light to transmit information at super high speeds through the air as a very narrow, invisible beam.

-The Taara team has piloted their technology in India and Africa.
-Taara links offer a cost-effective and quickly deployable way to bring high-speed connectivity to remote areas.
+The Taara team is currently deploying their light beam internet technology in India, Africa, and other locations around the world.
+Taara links offer a cost-effective and quickly deployable way to bring high-speed connectivity to cities and villages.
 Taara links help plug critical gaps to major access points, like cell towers and WiFi hotspots, and have the potential to help thousands of people access the educational, business, and communication benefits of the web.

 High-throughput links move data wirelessly

 - Extend fiber backhaul

 Reimagining the future of connectivity

 Follow Taara’s journey to connect the under connected with wireless optical communication technology.